uktuncer/Rotten-And-Fresh-Fruit-Object-Detection/README.md

 # Fresh-Rotten-Fruits-Predictor
---This is a software engineering course project assignment-- <br/>
 I made an object detection project that can easily detect fresh and rotten fruits from fruit images with a camera.

 ## Before You Begin